FatimaCinte/ID1021_AlgorithmsAndDataStructures/README.md

-All of the course assignments are written in Java and compiled by running the main class of each folder.
+All of the course assignments are written in Java and compiled by running the main method of each program.
 The assignments cover the following topics:

 Basic algorithm analysis: